Disclosure: We earn from purchases made through us

 If you love smoothies, then you’ll certainly appreciate the need to have a good blender, food mixer or portable smoothie maker that can crunch frozen fruits and ice to make smoothies.

 Our Top Blenders for Smoothies

-These are the top best blenders to make smoothies in 2022:
+These are the top rated best blenders to make smoothies in 2023:

 - Best blender for smoothies: Cuisinart CBT-2000 3.5 Peak Hurricane Pro Blender.

 - Best countertop blender and mixer for smoothies: Vitamix’s Professional Series 750 Blender.

-- Budget friendly high-power blender for smoothies and ice: CleanBlend Classic Blender for Shakes and Smoothies.
+- Best high-power blender for smoothies and ice: CleanBlend Classic Blender for Shakes and Smoothies.

-- Best personal single serve blender: NutriBullet NBR-1201 12-Piece High-Speed Blender/Mixer System.
+- Best personal smoothie blender: NutriBullet NBR-1201 12-Piece High-Speed Blender/Mixer System.